TheFellow/ValueTypes/README.md

 If we were to use `Yield()` we would be implementing a `Vector`, which is directed.

 ### Sequences (Nested Yield)
-These case represent almost the opposite of a Group.
+This case represents almost the opposite of a Group.
 This is for use in a case where you have a sequence of `Values` that are just one part of your `Value`.
 These are cases where you want to `Yield` a whole sequence of `Value` types in a single unit.

 Order within the unit does matter, otherwise you'd just use a `Group`.
 An example would help here.

 Suppose you are modelling two aspects of a classroom.
 The room itself, and the process of taking attendance.
 If there are the same people in the classroom in the same seats then we want to say the classroom is the same.
-On the other hand, when taking attendance the people in the classroom may enter in different orders;
+On the other hand, when taking attendance, the people in the classroom may enter in different orders;
 In this case rollcall goes differently because it's in a different order.
 Same people, same seats, different order means different rollcall.

 (I know this is a bit of a stretched example, I wish I would have done the difference between the bill at